collinksmith/chess/README.md

 ### Running the program

-Download the code and run chess.rb.
+You will need Ruby installed on your system.

+Download the code, navigate to the main directory, and run `bundle install`.
+Then run chess.rb with your ruby interpreter (i.e. type `ruby chess.rb` in the terminal).
 You will be prompted to select the type of game you want to play.

 ### Playing the game